-In cases where a submitted expense does not conform to State Policy, or if a receipt is lost or missing, an explanation is required when submitting the expense within the ITE system. (or via manual expense reimbursement forms if not using the TTE system.)
+In cases where a submitted expense does not conform to Policy, or if a receipt is lost or missing, an explanation is required when submitting the expense within the TTE system (or via manual expense reimbursement forms if not using the TTE system.)
 Each expense item within the TTE system has an available comment field for explanations or documentation of business purpose justifications.
-Comments must be provided in this field explaining why this exception to policy was necessary and, if necessary, describe the missing documentation.
-The individual's immediate supervisor or higher administrative authority must approve these statements.
+Comments must be provided in this field explaining why this exception to the Policy was necessary and, if applicable, describe the missing documentation.

+The Traveler's immediate supervisor or higher administrative authority must approve these statements.